Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 - `unbound` (Validating, recursive, caching DNS resolver)
 - `rpz` (Response Policy Zones- DNS filtering feature in `unbound` )

+## Hardware requirements:

+Your choice of hardware will be dictated by your own network requirements, but, generally, a machine with at least 2 NICs (one for WAN, one for LAN) that is of a supported architecture will work.

 # ⚠️ DISCLAIMER ⚠️